 The tax periods ended December 31, 2019, December 31, 2018, December 31, 2017, and August 31, 2017 remain subject to examination by U.S. federal, state, and local tax authorities.
-No interest expense or penalties have been assessed for the periods ended March 31, 2020 and 2019.
+No interest expense or penalties have been assessed for the periods ended June 30, 2020 and 2019.
 If the Company was required to recognize interest and penalties, if any, related to unrecognized tax benefits this would be recognized as income tax expense in the consolidated statements of operations.

 The Company's Taxable Subsidiaries record deferred tax assets or liabilities related to temporary book versus tax differences on the income or loss generated by the underlying equity investments held by the Taxable Subsidiaries.
-As of March 31, 2020 and December 31, 2019, the Company recorded a net deferred tax asset of \$0.0.
-For the three months ended March 31, 2020 and 2019, the Company recorded a tax benefit of \$0.0 and \$66 thousand, respectively.
-As of March 31, 2020 and December 31, 2019, the valuation allowance on the Company's deferred tax asset was \$4.0 million and \$3.2 million, respectively.
-During the three months ended March 31, 2020 and 2019, the Company recognized an increase in the valuation allowance of \$0.8 million and \$0.0, respectively.
+As of June 30, 2020 and December 31, 2019, the Company recorded a net deferred tax asset of \$0.0.
+For the three and six months ended June 30, 2020, the Company recorded a tax provision of \$0.0.
+For the three and six months ended June 30, 2019, the Company recorded a tax provision of \$(0.7) million and \$(0.6) million, respectively.
+As of June 30, 2020 and December 31, 2019, the valuation allowance on the Company's deferred tax asset was \$4.0 million and \$3.2 million, respectively.
+During the three and six months ended June 30, 2020, the Company recognized an increase (decrease) in the valuation allowance of \$(27) thousand and \$0.8 million, respectively.
+During the three and six months ended June 30, 2019, the Company recognized an increase in the valuation allowance of \$2.0 million.

-In accordance with certain applicable U.S. treasury regulations and private letter rulings issued by the Internal Revenue Service, a RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive its entire distribution in either cash or stock of the RIC, subject to a limitation on the aggregate amount of cash to be distributed to all stockholders, which limitation must be at least 20.0% of the aggregate declared distribution.
+In accordance with certain applicable U.S. treasury regulations and private letter rulings issued by the Internal Revenue Service, a RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive its entire distribution in either cash or stock of the RIC, subject to a limitation on the aggregate amount of cash to be distributed to all stockholders, which limitation must be at least 20.0% (which has been temporarily reduced to 10% for distributions declared on or after April 1, 2020, and on or before December 31, 2020) of the aggregate declared distribution.
 If too many stockholders elect to receive cash, each stockholder electing to receive cash will receive a pro rata amount of cash (with the balance of the distribution paid in stock).
-In no event will any stockholder, electing to receive cash, receive less than 20.0% of its entire distribution in cash.
+In no event will any stockholder, electing to receive cash, receive less than 20.0% (which has been temporarily reduced to 10% for distributions declared on or after April 1, 2020, and on or before December 31, 2020) of its entire distribution in cash.
 If these and certain other requirements are met, for U.S. federal income tax purposes, the amount of the dividend paid in stock will be equal to the amount of cash that could have been received instead of stock.